Rights of permanent and long-term residents in Croatia

-Granted permanent residency in Croatia is a pre-condition to applying for Croatian citizenship in certain scenarios.
+Granted permanent residency in Croatia is a pre-condition to applying for Croatian citizenship in some scenarios, including:

 - You have resided in Croatia continuously for 8 years (citizenship based on naturalization)

-- A child has permanent residence in Croatia and their parent is being granted Croatian citizenship based on naturalization (citizenship based on naturalization)
+- Child has permanent residence in Croatia, and their parent is being granted Croatian citizenship based on naturalization (citizenship based on naturalization)

-- You are a spouse of a Croatian citizen with permanent residence in Croatia (citizenship based on a marriage to a Croatian national)
+- You are a spouse of a Croatian citizen with permanent residence in Croatia (citizenship based on a marriage to a Croatian citizen)

-In addition to the above/mentioned scenarios, it is also required to meet other mandatory requirements for applying for Croatian citizenship.
-[Read: How to apply for Croatian citizenship]
+In addition to the mentioned scenarios, you must meet other mandatory requirements for applying for Croatian citizenship.

-Third-country nationals with granted long-term stay or permanent residence can get a residence permit for up to 5 years.
-The residence permit is called “dozvola boravka” in Croatian.
+Third-country citizens with long-term stay or permanent residence can get a residence permit for up to 5 years.
+The residence permit is called dozvola boravka in Croatian.

-EU/EEA nationals with a granted permanent stay in Croatia can get a residence permit for up to 10 years.
+EU/EEA citizens with a granted permanent stay in Croatia can get a residence permit for up to 10 years.

 Boravište is an address where people temporarily reside in Croatia.
-It is an address where they often stay, but without any intention to live there permanently.
+It is a place where they often stay but without any intention to live there permanently.
 Boravište can be registered for up to a year.
-After this period expires, it is possible to prolong it for another year.
+After this period expires, prolonging it for another year is possible.

 Prebivalište is an address where people live full-time or most of the time while residing in Croatia.

-People with granted long-term stay or permanent residence must register boravište, prebivalište (if they have one), or their changes within 15 days after the day of the change.
+People with long-term or permanent residence must register boravište, prebivalište (if they have one), or their changes within 15.

-Close family members of third-country nationals with granted long-term stay or permanent residence can join them in Croatia based on “family reunification”.
-In Croatia, this scenario is called “privremeni boravak u svrhu spajanja obitelji”.
+Close family members of third-country citizens with granted long-term or permanent residence can join them in Croatia based on family reunification.
+This scenario is called privremeni boravak u svrhu spajanja obitelji in Croatian.
 Family members can use this as a basis to apply for temporary residence.

 - Common-law spouses